Enalean/tuleap-documentation-en/languages/en/user-guide/project-admin.rst

 individually the members of the new group.

-Two columns are displayed: the one on the left contains the list of all SYS\_PRODUCT\_NAME registered users, while the one on the right contains the list of users already admitted to the group.
+Two columns are displayed: the one on the left contains the list of all
+|SYSPRODUCTNAME| registered users, while the one on the right contains
+the list of users already admitted to the group.
 Use the two arrows between the columns to move users from one column to the other.